Loading

 • be in Australia holding a temporary visa

-• have arrived in Australia before 31 July 2023
+• have arrived in Australia before 31 July 2024.
+We extended the arrival cut-off date for the temporary stay offer - it was previously 31 July 2023

 • be unable to return to your usual place of residence.

-The Minister may also consider you for an offer if you are in Australia and are the immediate family member of someone who is eligible for the offer.
+The Minister may also consider you for an offer if you are in Australia and have an immediate family member who is eligible for the offer.

 You do not need to express interest to receive an offer

-You should keep your contact details up to date via the ‘Update us’ tab in ImmiAccount.
-This will ensure that if you are eligible, you receive offer information.
+You should keep your contact details up to date via the 'Update us' tab in ImmiAccount.
+This will ensure that you receive offer information if you are eligible.

 If you have applied, or may apply for a Protection visa